 A minimum of an upper second-class Bachelor's degree in a relevant subject from a UK university or an overseas qualification of an equivalent standard.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 This MA offers a tailor-made programme of study designed as a preparation for an MPhil or PhD research project.
 Students develop a detailed understanding of archaeological data and its interpretation to serve as a basis for independent research, and the ability to develop original research questions and explore them effectively.

-The UCL Institute of Archaeology is the largest and one of the most highly regarded centres for archaeology, archaeological science, cultural heritage and museum studies in Britain, as evidenced by its top position in university league tables and National Student Survey results.
+The UCL Institute of Archaeology is the largest and one of the most highly regarded centres for archaeology, archaeological science, cultural heritage and museum studies in Britain, as evidenced by its top three position (QS World University Rankings by Subject 2017) and recent National Student Survey results.
 It is one of the very few departments of archaeology in the world actively pursuing research on a truly global scale.
 Its degree programmes offer an unrivalled variety of modules on a diverse range of topics.
 The institute hosts events on many different aspects of archaeology and is linked to heritage organisations, museums and archaeological societies, providing an outstanding research environment for staff, students and visitors.
 It is truly international in outlook and membership, with students and staff from over 40 countries, and involvement in field research projects around the world.